Welcome To The Central Highlands

 The Central Highlands Council is again involved in bringing this national initiative to the residents of the Central Highlands.

-Council will be holding Bulky Waste Collection days throughout the Municipality during April and December.
+Council will be holding Bulky Waste Collection days throughout the Municipality during December.

 ‘Like’ Central Highlands Council on Facebook to stay up to date with news & events happening in the Municipality.